Identify Theft

 number can leave your protection.
 As a result, you'll want to do the following:

-on a document they send you in the mail.
-Also find out how it is securely stored on their
+- Before handing over your social security number to any company, ask if it will ever appearon a document they send you in the mail.
+Also find out how it is securely stored on theirservers so it will be protected in case of a hack.

-• Avoid entering your social security number online unless you are absolutely sure you're on a
+- Avoid entering your social security number online unless you are absolutely sure you're on asecure connection and dealing with a company you can trust.
+If you're not, call them to verifyor don't do it.

 Spoofing Attacks